What is bribery?

 What is corruption?

-Corruption is defined by Transparency International as the “abuse of entrusted power for private gain”.
+Transparency International defines corruption as the “abuse of entrusted power for private gain”.
 Corruption occurs when someone who has been granted official powers, either public or private, exploits them for his or her own benefit.
-Bribery is one common form of corruption, but it can include other conduct such as embezzlement or extortion.
+Bribery is a common type of corrupt conduct.
+Other examples include embezzlement and extortion.

 Corruption and international law

 Corruption has devastating global consequences.
 It erodes trust in the public sector, weakens democracy and slows economic development.
-It is in the interest of all nations to respond to the threat posed by corruption.
+It is in the interest of all nations to respond to the threat posed by corruption and enhance anti-corruption frameworks within their political and legislative systems.

 The United Nations Convention against Corruption (UNCAC) is the only binding international treaty dealing with corruption.
 The UNCAC covers five main issues: